KnightMiner/Inspirations/.github/ISSUE_TEMPLATE/1-16-bug-report.md

 ---
-name: 1.12 Bug report
+name: 1.16 Bug report
-about: Create an issue for Minecraft 1.12
+about: Create a report to help us improve
 title: ''
-labels: 1.12, bug
+labels: 1.16, bug
 assignees: ''

 ---